 Activities that are good for ED and your heart

 - Eat a heart-healthy diet with an emphasis on fruits, vegetables, whole grains, healthy fats, and lean protein.

 - Get regular exercise that includes cardiovascular activities, resistance training, and mindfulness-based exercise like yoga.

 - Reduce or eliminate alcohol use.

-- If you smoke or use other substances, quit.
+- If you smoke or use other substances, consider quitting.
 Support is available.
-Your doctor can help you outline a plan.
+A doctor can help you outline a plan.

 - If needed, lose weight or manage your current weight.